numaproj/numaflow/docs/autoscaling.md

 ### Third Party Autoscaling

-Third party autoscaling tools like [KEDA](https://keda.sh/) are also supported in Numaflow, which can be used to auto scale any type of vertex with the scalers it supports.
+Third party autoscaling tools like [KEDA](https://keda.sh/) are also supported in Numaflow, which can be used to autoscale any type of vertex with the scalers it supports.

-To use KEDA for vertex auto scaling, same as Kubernetes HPA, point the `scaleTargetRef` to your vertex.
+To use KEDA for vertex autoscaling, same as Kubernetes HPA, point the `scaleTargetRef` to your vertex, and disable Numaflow autoscaling in your Pipeline spec.

 ```yaml
 apiVersion: keda.sh/v1alpha1